2024-25 Ski Season Progress Report as of January 19, 2025

 Arizona Snowbowl

 Pacific Northwest: This was the strongest November opening in the region in over a decade with multiple storms.
 Mt.
 Baker was fully open for Thanksgiving, while Whistler and Mt.
 Bachelor attained 4+ foot bases.
-2-3 feet of snow fell in the first half of December, and more is expected this week.
-This region has the most snow heading into the holidays.
+2-3 feet of snow fell in the first half of December, and another 2 feet since then.
+Mt.
+Bachelor's Dec.
+10 Summit opening was the earliest in over a decade.
+This region had the most snow (5+ foot bases) by Christmas.
+During the holiday week it dumped 5 feet in Oregon and 2-3 feet farther north.
+Early January snowfall averaged 1.5 feet but some conditions are variable after only a few inches mid-January.

 Area